xyt6151/ESPLowPowerSensor/task-list.md

 10. Perform final code review and testing
 11. Add thorough comments throughout both the .cpp and .h files, ensuring comprehensive understanding for AI code readers
 12. Add const qualifiers to methods that don't modify the object state in ESPLowPowerSensor.h
+13. Add input validation for the interval parameter in addSensor()